omazapa/veryfi_test/README.md

 }
 ```

-Each saved file contains the `InvoiceFields` payload plus the `source` path, ready
+Each saved file contains the `InvoiceFields` payload plus the `source` path, ready for downstream tooling.
+The payload now includes a `line_items` array where each row captures (assuming SKUs are represented by the last alphanumeric token of exactly eight characters that appears inside parentheses):

+- `sku`: identifier derived from that eight-character token (uppercased); `null` if absent
+- `description`: full text, including any wrapped lines
+- `quantity`: Quantity column straight from the invoice
+- `price`: Rate column
+- `total`: Amount column
+- `tax_rate`: Copy of the Rate column (per test requirements)

-for downstream tooling.
-Any JSON that does not match the Switch layout (for example
-`examples/non_switch.json`) is listed under `skipped` with the reason it was ignored.
+Any JSON that does not match the Switch layout (for example `examples/non_switch.json`) is listed under `skipped` with the reason it was ignored.

+### Extraction Assumptions

+1. **SKU Identification** – When parsing line items we assume that the SKU is encoded as the last alphanumeric token with exactly eight characters enclosed in parentheses.
+The extractor uppercases that token and assigns it to `sku`.
+Items that lack such a token keep `sku: null`.
+2. **Tax Rate** – The invoices do not expose a separate tax-rate column, so the `tax_rate` field simply mirrors the `Rate` column from the OCR table (the same value stored under `price`).